yujonglee/blog/posts/canary.md

 <em>Screenshot from Stripe's documentation (2)</em>
 </p>

-And these days, since **Ask AI** is powerful for large documentation, even startups try to roll out their own.
+And since **Ask AI** is so powerful for large documentation, even startups try to roll out their own.

 For example, [OpenReplay](https://openreplay.com), which provides self-hostable session-reply, use Algolia for their documentation.
 But apparently they built custom **Ask AI** since Algolia is not able to be customized for their needs.